A.K.A. RIKKI AND THE LAST DAYS

 So, their punk credentials were absolute zero.

-They didn't play straight forward punk, more of a theatrical punky rock with irritatingly quavery vocals and overly clever would-be-smart (but really just embarrassing) lyrics, full of allusions to the Apocalypse and other bollocks.
+For all that, however, they didn't play straight forward punk, more of a theatrical punky rock with irritatingly quavery vocals and overly clever would-be-smart (but really just embarrassing) lyrics, full of allusions to the Apocalypse and other bollocks.
 Punk rock kudos for self-promotion, however, when they kicked off with a self-pressed single, Oundle Rocsoc, featuring two abysmal-sounding studio efforts.
 This was released in May 1977, six months after they had formed, shortly after their original drummer Nigel Bartle left the band, and just prior to signing to the unhip DJM Records, currently home of Satan's Rats.

 Despite too much ambition, a laudable attention to style and a complete unwillingness to tow the line of punk orthodoxy, they were not a good band.